wangyefei/LearnOptimizationWithJulia/README.md

 # LearnOptimizationWithJulia
 I am new to Julia, this is some note for me to get familiar with Julia.
 I plan on uploading two part of the code.
 First part is algorithm, most of the code will be modify from book:optimization for algorithms.
-Second part is an application in geophysics, I shall use interior point method and the data from Stixrude & Lithgow-Bertelloni (2011) to calculate phase equilibria.
+Second part is an application in geophysics, I use interior point method and the data from Stixrude & Lithgow-Bertelloni (2011) to calculate phase equilibria.

 Refs: